Where Should I Live?

 Where to go for nightlife

-Where to go for family-friendly fun
+Where to go for having a family

 Midsize cities are generally a good option for families because they tend to have good schools, low crime rates and family-friendly activities.